adriens/colisnc-borne/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Build Docker image

+Run `ng build --prod --output-path=dist` for a production build.
+The build artifacts will be stored in the `dist/` directory.
+Run `docker build -t colisncborne .`.
+With the -t argument, we define the name of the image.
+The second argument (".") defines the location of the Dockerfile.
+This command can take a while because images have to be downloaded and the angular app has to be compiled.

+## Running Docker container

+Run `docker run -p 8080:80 colisncborne`.
+With -p we define a port mapping.
+The last argument is the name of the image ("angular") we want to use.